flipwooyoung/oci-google-functions/bucket-to-google-sheets/README.md

 14. Make sure to set the bucket name at line 20.
 Change the string value to the name of your bucket.

 15. You also need to set up the service account .json file you downloaded from your GCP Cloud Console.
-There is a service_account.json in the repo that you should have cloned too.
+There is a sample service_account.json in the bucket-to-google-sheets directory that you should have cloned too.
 Fill in all the json values with the ones in your service account .json

 16. Now you need to set up the function. cd to the directory of the function, if you still haven't.
 ```
-cd oci-google-functions/bucket-to-google-sheets
+cd ~/oci-google-functions/bucket-to-google-sheets
 ```

 17. Follow the command in Step 10 of the Getting Started page or copy the below command: